Heimdall-Industries/sa-score-pitstop/README.md

 Hooking up buy buttons for ammo/fuel/food/tools is probably achievable.
 But I couldn't get it to work reliably.
 And I think the limited scope (just resupply and claim Atlas buttons) is still worthwhile on its own.

+#### 3 -- This fork hosts images

+The original app uses an API enpoint for image that is hosted by **The Club**.
+This version just adds small images for each ship.
+In the event that we don't have a ship's image, the "official" image from the Star Atlas source is used.
+The official images are big.

+Hosting the images locally means that the app is dependent on a hand-curated list of ships and images, for providing small/fast images.
+So whenever new ships get released, this app is immediately out of date.
+That's bad.
+But at least the app not leaning on outside API support.